minvws/nl-kat-coordination/docs/source/manual/reports.rst

 Report flow
 ===========
 On the Reports page you can generate new reports and get an overview of all generated reports.
 With the button 'Generate report' you get into the Report flow wizard, which can be used to choose your report, objects and plugins that are required for the report.
 Please note that enabling plugins during the report flow wizard will result in inaccurate data, as the plugins will take some time before they have gathered and analyzed all data.
-Check in the Tasks page if all tasks have completed.
+Check the Tasks page to verify that all tasks have completed.

 Plugins